BLavery/SAMD21-M0-Mini/README.md

   SerialUSB.println("Test SerialUSB");
 )
 ```
+SerialUSB does seem to automatically use the LEDs as TX/RX indicators.
+But we can still apparently get access and control the LEDs ourself.
+I haven't looked closely at how these might interact!

-There is also a "Serial1" connection available like this, using a TTL serial adapter at pins D0/D1:
+There is also a "Serial1" connection available like this, using a 3V TTL uart adapter (eg CP2102) at pins D0/D1:
 ```
 void setup() {
   Serial1.begin(9600);